-Alfred Christensen’s journey building Christensen Lumber began on March 23, 1923.
-Alfred partnered with local homebuilder Robert Luehrs to buy coal and lumber company Johnson & Cheney, housed in the original building built in 1885 just south of 1st Street on Main to create the Luehrs-Christensen Lumber & Coal Co.
+Alfred Christensen’s journey building Christensen Lumber Company began on March 23, 1923.
+Alfred partnered with local homebuilder Robert Luehrs to buy a coal and lumber company, then known as Johnson & Cheney.
+It was housed in what would become Christensen's original building, built in 1885 just south of 1st Street on Main in Fremont, NE.
+Thus, the Luehrs-Christensen Lumber & Coal Company was established.

-The location was ideal as it was strategically located between the Burlington Northern and Union Pacific tracks — at the time, lumber and coal were delivered solely by train.
-The business also adopted a slogan of “The Home of Marvelous Coal.”
+The location was ideal, as it was strategically located between the Burlington Northern and Union Pacific tracks — at the time, lumber and coal were delivered solely by train.
+The business adopted the slogan: “The Home of Marvelous Coal”

-During the Depression there was no lumber sold and Luehrs-Christensen survived by selling coal from their local store.
-If the Depression years were not trying enough, the lumber company then burned to the ground in 1931.
-Not to be discouraged, Luehrs-Christensen rebuilt and has since done major remodeling in 1952, 1972, and 1994.
+During the Great Depression, there was no demand for lumber, and therefore Luehrs-Christensen survived by selling coal from their local store.
+If the Depression years' challenges were not trying enough, most unfortunately, the lumber company's original building burned to the ground in 1931.
+Not to be discouraged, Luehrs-Christensen rebuilt the building we still operate in today, which has since undergone done major remodeling in 1952, 1972, and 1994.

 In 1936, the first new home to go up in Fremont since 1930 was built by Luehrs-Christensen.
 It was financed by President Roosevelt’s new Federal Housing Administration and was a model home of a new design called the “Home of ’36.”
 Because of the connection to the President, groundbreaking for the house became a major in attraction in Fremont.

 This video was recorded by Alfred Christensen in 1936 showing a visit to Fremont by President Roosevelt.
 At the beginning of the video, soldiers can be seen marching out of Christensen Lumber's historic building.